-There is a lively scene of vintage bike collectors exchanging information and selling bikes through online forums and marketplaces.
-Directory pages like mtb-kataloge.de, the Retrobike Archives, or VeloBase.com offer access to historic bike catalogs of many of the most collectible brands.
-For some manufacturers, even dedicated web sites exist, like for Fuji, Panasonic, and many more.
+There is a lively scene of collectors exchanging information and selling bikes through online forums and marketplaces.
+Directory pages like mtb-kataloge.de, the Retrobike Archives, or VeloBase.com offer access to historic sales prospectuses and brochures of many collectible brands.
+For some, there are even dedicated web sites in place, like for Fuji, Panasonic, and many others.

-For most people, the Panasonic brand is linked to consumer electronics and home appliances of all sorts.
-Still, the company’s first bestseller ever was a battery-powered bicycle lamp.
+Some connoisseurs like to refer to Panasonic bicycles ironically as “toaster bikes”, hinting at the company’s reputation as a supplier of household appliances.
+Well, it may come as a surprise that Panasonic’s first bestseller was in fact a battery-powered bicycle lamp.
 That was in 1923, just a couple of years after its founder Konosuke Matsushita had finished an apprenticeship at a bike shop.

-Matshushita’s passion for bicycles never cooled off, even after his venture went into a direction completely unrelated to the bike business.
-Still, until today Panasonic operates a custom order system for road bikes and a production of tires and tubes under the Panaracer brand.
+Matshushita’s passion for bicycles never cooled off, even when his venture went into other directions.
+Until today, the Osaka-based giant operates a custom order system for road bikes and a production of tires and tubes under its Panaracer brand.